PixeledCode/boarding-pass/README.md

 # Boarding Pass

 This application is a web-based boarding pass system built using React and Vite.
-The purpose of the application is to provide boarding passes for airlines that can easily be accessed by passengers via their mobile devices.
-This application provides a simple, user-friendly interface for generating boarding passes for passengers.
+The purpose of the application is to provide a simple, user-friendly interface for generating boarding passes for passengers.

 ## Installation